DiPippo Gets $12M in Putnam Settlement | The Highlands Current

 Amount: $65,000

-The Legislature voted to settle a lawsuit filed by a woman who claimed she was turned down for a corrections officer position at the Putnam County Jail because she earlier alleged she had been sexually assaulted by a co-worker at a state job.
+The Legislature settled a lawsuit filed by a woman who claimed she was turned down for a corrections officer position at the Putnam County Jail because she earlier alleged she had been sexually assaulted by a co-worker at a state job.

 December 2019

-The Legislature voted settled a lawsuit filed nearly five years ago by a Brewster man who said he was targeted by former Sheriff Don Smith as part of a campaign to discredit District Attorney Adam Levy, a political rival.
+The Legislature settled a lawsuit filed nearly five years earlier by a Brewster man who said he was targeted by former Sheriff Don Smith as part of a campaign to discredit District Attorney Adam Levy, a political rival.
 Alexandru Hossu was acquitted after being arrested in 2013 following an allegation by the daughter of a girlfriend that he had raped her.
+The county paid $250,000 and insurers covered the rest.

 October 2019